Leave-in conditioner vs Regular conditioner: What do I use & when?

 Look up some expert hair styling tips and style your hair into a desired hairstyle.

-Understanding the purpose and the difference between conditioner and leave-in conditioner is essential for maintaining healthy, beautiful hair.
-Both these products are designed to meet the specific needs of your hair, ensuring it stays nourished, protected and vibrant.
 At Redken India, we understand the nourishment needs of different hair types and have, therefore, curated a range of hair care products, ensuring there is something for everyone.
 Explore our range of conditioners and leave-in conditioners to find the ones best suited for your hair type.
 Find your nearest Redken Salon today and experience the difference for yourself!